spacetimeengineer/mupy/README.md

 # Does it replace the need for CAD
-In some cases it may, especially for users who need to design something quick and beautiful but who would prefer not to learn an entire CAD.
-In most cases however it only auguments CAD and it would be more likely in the future that CADs would integrate a μ-terminal into the IDE.
+In some cases it may, especially for users who need to design something quick and beautiful but who would prefer not to learn an entire IDE but in most cases it only auguments CAD and it would be more likely in the future that IDEs would integrate some μ-terminal instance into the IDE.

-# Is it like Thingaverse?
+# Does it replace the need for Thingaverse
-Yes actually except that the focus is more on parts with specific intended geometry rather than a store of options which are very much limited.
+mu is similar to thingaverse except that thingaverse is more art driven. mu is precision driven.

 ### μ-terminal
 μ comes with it bundled a command-line-interface application known as the μ-terminal or 'muterm' which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'. muterm was developed to express to users μ's most rudimetry operation ; producing manufacturing resources for a given system code.
 In an idealized world, this utility would materialize an entire system (such as a 69 SS Chevelle) right in front of you upon pressing 'enter'.
 To enter muterm, in the linux terminal